 However, each year there are unacceptable circumstances in which medical errors are made, and devastating consequences follow.
 If you or a loved one suffered an injury at the hands of a negligent medical professional, one of our Louisville medical malpractice lawyers at McCoy & Hiestand can help you obtain compensation for these medical errors.

 Common Malpractice Scenarios in Louisville, KY

 With an ever-increasing number of medical specialties and practice areas coming into existence, it is not surprising that the contexts in which malpractice can occur are virtually limitless.
 That said, however, there do seem to be certain categories of claims which present themselves more often than others.

-Depending on the severity of healthcare professionals’ negligence, you can sustain a variety of injuries.
+You can sustain various injuries depending on the severity of a healthcare professional’s negligence.
 Some of the most common injuries forming the basis of malpractice lawsuits include those resulting from:

 - Birth injuries

 - Delayed or missed diagnoses

 If you have suffered any of the medical mistakes above or one that is not on this list, you may qualify for financial compensation.
 One of our Louisville medical malpractice attorneys can tell you if you qualify for a case.

 Work With Chad and Sheila Today